Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Singleton.md

 ### **Eager Initialization**
 The instance is created when the class is loaded.
 This is the simplest way, but it doesn’t support lazy loading.

-???+ example "Eager Initialization Example"
+??? example "Eager Initialization Implementation"
     ``` java
     public class EagerSingleton {
         private static final EagerSingleton INSTANCE = new EagerSingleton();